 - Wash fruits thoroughly and peel them before you eat them.

 - Switch to bottled water if possible, especially if you are in small cities or villages.

 - Eat yogurt once a day to support your stomach with probiotics.
 Oh, and why not try local Raïb?
 A Moroccan version of yogurt very tasteful and creamy.

 - Use lemon essential oil throughout your trip to strengthen your immune system.

-Driving is Morocco varies a lot from a city to another.
+If you are planning on driving in Morocco, I will start by giving you two advises: 1-Be careful, 2 – Be zen.
+Driving in Morocco varies a lot from a city to another.
 Casablanca and Marrakech, for example, are by far the most stressful, messy and confusing places to drive in.
 If you’re bold enough to take on the road, you’ll be surprised by how rude people can be.
 A general advice would be to avoid driving in Morocco except when really obliged to.
 Cabs are cheap and very convenient.

 - Be concentrated and follow road signs, drive carefully.

 - Don’t get distracted by honks and get pressured to do something.
 For example, if you are not ready to make a turn, don’t.
 Take the appropriate time to make your maneuvers.